 Good rental property management

-While enforcing a lease break clause is best practice for property management, so is being flexible.
+While enforcing a lease break clause is a best practice for property management, so is being flexible.
 Be reasonable and try to understand the circumstances behind the resident’s failure to comply with your terms.
 Remember, you established these rules to protect yourself and your property.
 Use your judgment about when and how to enforce lease break rules but always include terms in your lease that can protect you if needed.

 Want to know other things to look for to help you make the best return on your investment property?
 Download our Property Management Checklist!